rwbl/domoticz-homeautomation-workbook/scripts/README.md

 ***NOTE***: These libaries are not used anymore and replaced by the internal shared helper _global_data.lua_.

 ### Node-RED
-The files with exsention _.flow_ are Node-RED flows.
+The files with extension _.flow_ are Node-RED flows.
 The flows can be inported in Node-RED via the settings menu > import (paste).

 ### Python